Local Constrained Bayesian Optimization: Experiments

 \subsection{Real-world Benchmarks}

 We evaluate the performance of our proposed method on three challenging benchmark problems: the 25-Bar Truss Design ($d=25$), the Stepped Cantilever Beam Design ($d=50$), and the MuJoCo HalfCheetah environment ($d=102$).
 These tasks were selected to represent a diverse range of black-box constrained optimization scenarios, spanning from medium to high dimensionality.
 Specifically, the 25-Bar Truss and Stepped Cantilever Beam problems are canonical benchmarks in the field of structural optimization, widely used to test algorithms under complex physical constraints.
 Furthermore, the HalfCheetah task serves as a standard high-dimensional control benchmark from the reinforcement learning domain, demonstrating the scalability of our approach.
+The objective minimizes negative average forward velocity over $H=1,000$ steps, subject to a cumulative energy constraint requiring $\sum \|a_t\|^2\leq 1,500$.
 Detailed descriptions of the experimental setups and problem configurations are provided in~\cref{app:experiment_setup}.

 Results on the \textbf{25-bar truss design task ($d=25$)} highlight the critical advantage of our approach in boundary-constrained settings.
 Since the optimum lies on the constraint boundary, trust-region methods like SCBO exhibit premature stagnation—rapidly descending but then flattening out as their regions shrink against the constraints.
 This empirical observation corroborates our discussion in~\cref{sec:introduction}.
 Conversely, LCBO demonstrates continuous descent throughout the entire optimization process.
 This confirms that LCBO successfully mitigates the premature shrinkage issue by navigating along the constraint boundary, ultimately outperforming all baselines.
 Notably, EPBO exhibits poor performance on this task, remaining stuck at a very high objective level, which indicates its difficulty in effectively exploring the feasible region for this structural design problem.